cybercongress/cybercongress/site/content/post/cosmos-proposal.md

 The new Takeoff time is set to block number 2000000 of Cosmos-hub-3.

 The precise initial distribution and the deployment process are defined by [the whitepaper](https://ipfs.io/ipfs/QmQ1Vong13MDNxixDyUdjniqqEj8sjuNEBYMyhQU4gQgq3) in chapters 13-18.
-During the initial distribution, the price of CYB grows almost exponentially (each new CYB is more expensive than the previous) depending on the demand during the both stages: (1) Takeoff in ATOM and (2) cyber~Auction in ETH.
+During the initial distribution, the price of CYB grows almost exponentially (each new CYB is more expensive than the previous) depending on the demand during both stages: (1) Takeoff in ATOM and (2) cyber\~Auction in ETH.

 During stage 1: Takeoff price starts at 1 ATOM per 1 GCYB (1,000,000,000) and grows until it reaches 5x.
 If this target is not reached in 146 days, the remaining CYB tokens go to the community pool.
 All the proceedings in ATOM become the property of cyber\~Congress (a private Aragon DAO) to support further development of the project.